NxPKG/khulnasoft-docs/content/waf/rate-limiting-rules/parameters.md

 - Data type: `String`.
 - Field name in the API: `counting_expression` (optional).

-Only available in the Cloudflare dashboard when you enable **Use custom counting expression**.
+Only available in the Khulnasoft dashboard when you enable **Use custom counting expression**.

 Defines the criteria used for determining the request rate.
 By default, the counting expression is the same as the rule matching expression (defined in **If incoming requests match**).
 This default is also applied when you set this field to an empty string (`""`).